-One of the ways you can identify whether a file has been changed from its original state is to check its digital signature if it has one.
-Or you can check the file integrity by looking at the hash value.
-Put simply, every file has unique data contained in it, and when you apply a certain algorithm called a “cryptographic hash function” to it, a string value is returned which is only valid for that file in the current state.
+One of the ways you can identify whether a file has been changed from its original state is to check its digital signature.
+Or you can verify a file’s integrity by checking its hash value.
+Every file has unique data contained within it, and when you apply a certain algorithm called a “cryptographic hash function” to it, a string value is returned which is only valid for that file in its current state.

-If any piece of data in the file is changed, even 1 byte, and you apply the algorithm again, the value given this time will be different to the first value.
-And with that information you can see if the file is not the same before trying to use it.

-A couple of the popular hash algorithms are MD5 and SHA1 and you will sometimes see these hash values listed on websites when you go to a software download page.
-One of the prime examples is ISO images for operating systems like Linux and Windows.
-All the official Windows 7 ISO images from Microsoft have the SHA1 hash listed on their website which you can then compare against to see if the one you downloaded, from Microsoft or elsewhere, is exactly the same.
-A major problem when you get ISO images from places like bittorrent or usenet is they often say “untouched”, until you download them…
+If even one byte in the file changes, the value given when the check is run again will be different.
+A couple of popular hash algorithms are MD5 and SHA-1 and you will sometimes see these values listed on website download pages.
+A prime example is ISO images for operating systems like Linux and Windows.
+All the official Windows ISO images will have an SHA-1 hash listed somewhere online which you can then compare against to see if the one you downloaded is identical to the original.